Pressure BioSciences Announces - GuruFocus.com

-Canopy CBD Farms, MA-licensed North American Processor/Manufacturer/Distributor of CBD Products Derived from Hemp, Received State Approval Covering PBI's Manufacture of CBD Nanoemulsions for Sale to MA and Nationwide Formulators and Manufacturers of Hemp-Derived CBD Products
+Canopy CBD Farms, with Multiple Sales Channels and Industry Contacts Nationwide, Partners with PBI to Commercialize Revolutionary Hemp-Derived CBD Product, Offering Unparalleled Topical Effectiveness

-SOUTH EASTON, MA / ACCESSWIRE / August 11, 2022 / Pressure BioSciences, Inc. (OTCQB:PBIO) ("PBI" or the "Company"), a leader in the development and sale of broadly enabling, pressure-based instruments, consumables, and specialty testing services to the worldwide biopharmaceuticals, nutraceuticals, cosmetics, agrochemical, and food & beverage industries, today announced approval for its South Easton MA facility to manufacture custom, compliant, hemp-derived CBD nanoemulsions under the processing/manufacturing license of its commercial partner, Canopy CBD Farms, Fitchburg, MA.
+SOUTH EASTON, MA / ACCESSWIRE / August 18, 2022 / Pressure BioSciences, Inc. (OTCQB:PBIO) ("PBI" or the "Company"), a leader in the development and sale of broadly enabling, pressure-based instruments, consumables, and specialty testing services to the worldwide nutraceuticals, biotechnology, cosmetics, and food & beverage industries, today announced the execution+of+a+manufacturing%2C+sales%2C+and+distribution+agreement with Canopy CBD Farms, LLC ("CCF"), a Massachusetts licensed processor/manufacturer/distributor of hemp-derived CBD products and processing equipment.
+CCF, with a strong focus in the Massachusetts/New England hemp-derived CBD market and with hundreds of industry connections nationwide, has assembled an aggressive distribution plan that anticipates nano-CBD product sales (both in bulk and end-user packaging) of nearly $6 million over the first 12-months post-release.
+Under GAAP rules/standards, PBI believes it will capture approximately $2 million of CCF's expected product revenue.

+PBI recently+announced the commercial launch of its patented Ultra Shear Technology™ ("UST™") nanoemulsion processing platform.
+The Company will manufacture and sell - through a tolling processing center located in their South Easton MA facility - revolutionary, effectively water-soluble, hemp-derived nanoemulsions, in bulk format.
+PBI's USDA compliant nano-CBD is expected to introduce a new generation of precise and efficient CBD dosing in a wide variety of shelf-stable, clean-label (containing no chemical preservatives) products, encompassing the nutraceuticals, personal care products, cosmetics, and food/beverage markets, to name a few.
+Following production at PBI, bulk nano-CBD product will be sent to CCF or its designated production facility, where it will be vialed and labelled, and then made available for sale.
+CCF also plans to sell bulk nano-CBD product to other manufactures for use in their own product line ("white labelling").

+Mr. John Westlake, Founder and President of CCF, explained, "There is an enormous unmet need in the hemp-derived CBD marketplace for USDA-compliant products manufactured from high quality, highly water soluble nanoemulsions containing only natural ingredients.
+This is what has now been uniquely enabled by PBI and their patented UST nanoemulsification platform.
+Frankly, this is exactly what I have been waiting for: a line of plant-based, hemp-derived CBD products that contain no artificial ingredients, while achieving breakthroughs in effectiveness and long-term stability.

 Canopy CBD Farms ("CCF") is a Massachusetts licensed hemp processing and manufacturing company.
 Foreseeing the future of government regulations, CCF has strategically aligned itself with established FDA registered laboratories and manufacturers to bring the highest of standards and quality of hemp-derived CBD products.
 Canopy CBD Farms serves pharmaceutical and medical research companies, wishing to establish white label/co-branded manufacturing partnerships with cGMP, GLP manufacturers.
 CCF's partnerships will increase wholesale and retail distribution channels, with a ready-to-label line of high quality, salable hemp-derived CBD products, for a variety of uses and industries.